 In order to support delay sensitive applications among the co-located devices at the same time, efficient use and scheduling of resources (i.e., slots) are required.
 The purpose of multiple RSF transmissions in a slot is to increase slot efficiency by allowing multiple RSF transmissions in a slot between devices.
 Support of multiple RSF transmissions in a slot is optional.

 As presented in Figure 1, Multiple RSF transmissions can be applied to devices in a ranging area network (RAN).
-For example, as shown in Figure 1, responders in a RAN can transmit RSFs simultaneously as scheduled by an initiator.
+For example, as shown in Figure 1 Multiple RSF Transmission in a RANFigure 1, responders in a RAN can transmit RSFs simultaneously as scheduled by an initiator.

 Figure 1 Multiple RSF Transmission in a RAN